aboutcode-org/scancode.io/docs/scancodeio-settings.rst

 SCANCODE_DEFAULT_OPTIONS
 ------------------------

-Use this setting to provide any default options for running Scancode-toolkit.
+Use this setting to provide any default options for running ScanCode-toolkit.

 .. note::
     Refer to `ScanCode-toolkit Available Options <https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/list-options.html>`_